Nazar17P3426/Trojans/README.md

 # Trojans
-This is my GDI malwares, but the source codes of my GDI malwares will be NEVER released, enjoy! :)
+It's my GDI malwares, but the source codes of my GDI malwares will be NEVER released, enjoy! 😄